textSolver34761/cityline/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability, please go to the [https://github.com/textSolver34761/cityline/pulls](issue) tab and click on "New issue" button.<br />
+If you find a vulnerability, please go to the [tab](https://github.com/textSolver34761/cityline/pulls) issue and click on "New issue" button.<br />

 Please be aweare that it's a school project I do, so I might not maintained it.
 <br />